 About

 Hi, I’m Em Cassel.
 I’m a Minneapolis-based writer and editor and one of the cofounders of Racket, a newish online alternative publication from a group of former City Pages editors.
-You can read more about Racket, and the online alt-weekly revival more broadly speaking, via Poynter.

 Want to pitch me on an assignment?
 Shoot me an email: emilylcassel@gmail.com.